-Eli Thomssen is currently President and CEO of Armune BioScience, Inc., a molecular diagnostic company he helped found with the Apjohn Group.
-Eli was a founding principal of the Apjohn Group.
+Eli Thomssen was a founding principal of the Apjohn Group and has been involved in varying degrees with all the companies the Apjohn Group has started.
+Eli was the founding CEO of Armune BioScience, Inc. and lead Armune through the development of prostate cancer diagnostic assay.
+Eli stepped aside when the new CEO was hired to commercialize the assay.
 Prior to forming Armune BioScience, Eli was a co-founder of Azenic Dental, and prior to forming Azenic, Eli was a co-founder and Chief Business Officer of Afmedica, Inc. until this company was sold to Angiotech Pharmaceuticals.
 Eli has also held board positions with numerous companies and organizations including Armune, ProNAi, Azenic Dental, Vestaron and the Michigan Maritime Museum.
 Eli spent most of his career in the pharmaceutical industry before becoming a founding principal of the Apjohn Group.
-His last position at Pharmacia and Upjohn Animal Health was Vice President, Business Development and Strategic Planning, which he left in 1999.
-While at Pharmacia & Upjohn Animal Health, Eli held a variety of marketing and administrative positions including sales management, product management, productions planning, distribution, and customer services.
-The business development position at Pharmacia & Upjohn encompassed worldwide merger and acquisition and technology licensing.
+His last position was at Pharmacy & Upjohn Animal Health where he as the Vice President, Business Development, and Strategic Planning.
+While at Pharmacy & Upjohn Animal Health, Eli held a variety of marketing and administrative positions including sales management, product management, productions planning, distribution, and customer services.
+The business development position at Pharmacy & Upjohn encompassed worldwide merger and acquisition and technology licensing.
 Eli lead each team that was responsible for identifying opportunities, valuing the business, conducting due diligence, finalizing all agreements and organizing the integration teams.
-This responsibility included acquiring and selling businesses, and both in-licensing and out-licensing of technology.
+This responsibility including acquiring and selling businesses, and both in-licensing and out-licensing of technology.

-Eli has a Bachelor of Science degree from the University of Nebraska and a MBA from Western Michigan University.
+Eli has a Bachelor of Science degree from the University of Nebraska and an MBA from Western Michigan University.

 Phillip C. Carra